CodeAndLoathing/ssmod-londonwarehouse/README.md

 Removal
 -------
 To remove this mod, just delete the cnl-warehouse folder from within the /addons folder.
-You will want to remove any stored items first unless you don't mind losing them.
+You will want to remove any items from storage first - unless you don't mind losing them.

 Usage
 -----
 The mod adds a new menu item in Fallen London : Wolfstack Docks

-From the Wolfstack Docks menu you can buy or sell your warehouse.
+From the Wolfstack Docks menu you can buy (or sell) your warehouse.

-You can also "activate" the warehouse - this will hide the regular shops and instead show your warehouse.
+You can also "activate" the warehouse - this hides the regular shops and instead shows your warehouse under the shops tab.

-You can re-activate the regular shops from the Wolfstack Docks menu (alternatively, leaving London and re-docking will also restore the regular shops).
+You can re-activate the regular shops from the Wolfstack Docks menu. (alternatively, leaving London and re-docking will also restore the regular shops).

+To actually store and unstore fuel for example, you would use the shop interface to sell 1 fuel for 1 "stored fuel", and buy 1 fuel at the cost of 1 "stored fuel".
+Your current stored inventory can be tracked in your Hold under Curiosities.

 Latest Version